microsoft/WinAppDriver/README.md

 # Windows Application Driver (Beta)

 Windows Application Driver is a service to support UI Test Automation of Windows Applications.
 The service design subscribes to the Mobile JSON Wire Protocol standard.
-If you've been looking for better support for using Appium to test Windows Applications then this service is for you!
+If you've been looking for better support for using <a href="http://appium.io">Appium</a> to test Windows Applications then this service is for you!

 This Github project provides
 - documentation